nhattruong05022003/MonitoringWeather/README.md

   + Wait a few seconds for the MCU to connect the wifi.

 DONE !
 NOW YOU CAN MONITORING YOUR LOCAL AND CITY WEATHER VIA YOUR TELEGRAM BOT.

+# NOTE: You can go to https://openweathermap.org/current, find the API Call to check the url of the OpenWeatherMap json file.
+If it doesn't look like the one in the code.
+Just change it.